Intent Implementation Impact

 Our learning environment reflects each cohort of children and their interests, as it is easily adaptable to cater for these and to support the children’s progression over time.
 At the heart of our Early Years is our school vision of ‘Inspire, Believe, Achieve – With God all things are possible’.

-We adopt a topic approach to our learning, based on the children’s interests, including all children in setting our curriculum at the start of the school year as a we discover what they would like to learn about during their time in Early Years.
+We adopt a topic approach to our learning, based on the children’s interests, including all children, in setting our curriculum at the start of the school year as a we discover what they would like to learn about during their time in Preschool or Reception.
 Our topics are supported by quality key texts and explore overarching big questions.
 The children share their starting points and these are then built around by the staff.
-We have a good relationship with many of our feeder settings and seek to develop on the children’s previous learning at nursery and pre-school by finding out what they have covered during their years before joining the St George’s family.
+We have a good relationship with many of our feeder settings and seek to develop on the children’s previous learning at nursery and preschool by finding out what they have covered during their years before joining the St George’s family.

-At St George’s we develop the children’s fine and gross motor skills through our weekly ‘Motor Skills’ morning, our large apparatus in the outside area, taught P.E. lessons, ‘dough disco’ sessions, handwriting sessions and through our continuous provision.
+At St George’s we develop the children’s fine and gross motor skills through our weekly ‘Motor Skills’ morning, our large apparatus in the outside area, taught P.E. lessons in Reception, ‘dough disco’ sessions, handwriting sessions in Reception and through our continuous provision.
 This enables the children to develop their core muscles, which supports them as dancers, footballers, gymnasts and writers.

 At St George’s, children are supported to become readers through the use of nursery rhymes, songs and story times, as this promotes an enjoyment of reading and an appreciation for books.
-Children have daily phonics sessions to enable them to learn the key skills of letter and sound recognition, which they use to sound out and blend words, learning at their pace new digraphs and trigraphs.
-Alongside phonics the children learn that not all words are phonetically decodable, learning to read targeted words from sight.
+Children have daily phonics sessions once ready to enable them to learn the key skills of letter and sound recognition, which they use to sound out and blend words, learning new digraphs and trigraphs at their own pace.
+Alongside phonics, the children learn that not all words are phonetically decodable, learning to read targeted words from sight.
 The books the children read for themselves are carefully matched to their phonic knowledge and reading ability, empowering them as a reader as they feel success in their own abilities.
 Meanwhile, they have a range of books at a more challenging level read to them to develop their enjoyment of reading and to expose them to a range of different texts, including non-fiction books.
 Stories and communication and language skills are also developed through the use of ‘Helicopter Stories’, another tool for promoting enjoyment of stories as these enable the child to become the storyteller.

-Our children develop as mathematicians through a daily adult led session and maths provision made during independent learning time.
+Our children develop as mathematicians through a daily adult led session and maths provision made during play to learn time.
 Maths is taught practically to the children, with them able to use concrete resources to help them develop a deep knowledge of number.
 We aim to link our learning to real life situations, so the children are able to appreciate the value of Maths and that Maths is all around them.
+In Reception we follow the White Rose Maths scheme.

-At St George’s we have two dedicated outside areas for Early Years, promoting an understanding of the world around them.
+At St George’s we have three dedicated outside areas for Early Years, one for Preschool and two for Reception, promoting an understanding of the world around them.
 The children learn through exploration and are encouraged to take care of the world around them, with our own dedicated pond area, growing areas and forest school circle.

 Our learning environment promotes expressive arts and design through role play areas, the mud kitchen, creative areas, construction areas, our own staged area and the use of small world and open-ended play resources.